burntsugar/WestMacsAppCoreCS/README.md

 ## ⛺ API documentation
 XML documentation is built with the project and I am hoping to implement [DocFX](https://dotnet.github.io/docfx/) once it becomes mature enough to manage with .NET Core on MacOS (currently problematic 👿).

+🤔 Maybe you know how to solve the problem?
+See my [stackoverflow question](https://stackoverflow.com/questions/64155015/error-extracting-metadata-in-docfx-project).

 ## ⛺ Where to next
 See the Issues log for a list of TODO.